Skip to content

 SMU's outside-scholarship treatment is not stated explicitly on its public Student Financial Services pages.
 Families should confirm with SFS before assuming outside awards will add on top of institutional merit.

 As of 2026-05-02, SMU's published outside-scholarship policy is not stated explicitly on its public Student Financial Services pages.
 Federal cost-of-attendance rules can reduce institutional aid when outside awards push the package toward total cost of attendance, so families should call SFS at (214) 768-5555 before assuming an outside award will add dollar-for-dollar on top of institutional merit.
-Confidence: policy_inferred — verify scenario-by-scenario with SFS.
+Confidence: policy_inferred; verify scenario-by-scenario with SFS.

-Source: https://www.smu.edu/enrollment-services/student-financial-services/
+Source: https://www.smu.edu/enrollment-services/student-financial-services/cost-and-payment/cost-of-attendance

 Common stacking mistakes